2. Private sequential learning [paper]

 J. N. Tsitsiklis, K. Xu and Z. Xu, preprint (2018).

-Conference version: to appear at Conference on Learning Theory (COLT), Stockholm, July 2018.
+Conference version: Proceedings of Conference on Learning Theory (COLT) 2018. [link] (appeared as extended abstract)

 1. Reinforcement with fading memories [paper]